720.593.0836

 2 tablespoons/20g Pickling Spice

-Large sealable container, preferably glass, plasic ok too.
+Large sealable container, preferably glass, large ziplock works great.

 1. Combine all Brine ingredients in large pot and heat until sugar/salt dissolve.

-3. Rinse all blood from brisket, put brine and brisket into sealable container, a big ziplock works too.
+3. Rinse all blood from brisket, put brine and brisket into sealable container, a big ziplock is my favorite.
 You want as little air as possible in there.
+If you use a ziplock, put the brine filled ziplock in a large plastic container incase it springs a leak.

 5. Cook it. (instructions on how we did it below)